craigermcgreger/NTCIP_8008/docs/documentation-conventions.md

 Each file representing an annex of the document **shall**:

-- Start with code that sets the section counter for the annex to the numberical order of the annex (the script will transofmr this into an alphabetic letter)
+- Start with code that sets the section counter for the annex to the numerical order of the annex (the script will transform this into an alphabetic letter)
 - Include a single level 1 heading that has the same title as defined in the `nav` section of the `mkdocs.yml` file and occurs immediately after the code defining the section number